paulwitt/picameras/README.md

 * There's not enough error trapping around writing these files.
 * It seems to require a static IP on your Pi or it won't reconnect properly if there's a network issue or a crash.
 * The first image when it detects motion isn't the best image of the motion.

+Image cleanup:
+* Added a cleanup.py script that uses the same config as the main python script
+* Add it to crontab using 'sudo crontab -e' and schedule it to run every night